-Most of the risk of breast cancer associated with Estrogen Progesterone Therapy.
-Both Estrogen Therapy and Estrogen Progesterone Therapy have associated with stroke, heart attack and the body increase in blood clots in the veins, also these risks can be higher in women over 60’s.
+Most of the risk of breast cancer is associated with Estrogen Progesterone Therapy.
+Both Estrogen Therapy and Estrogen Progesterone Therapy have been associated with stroke, heart attack, and the body’s increase in blood clots in the veins.
+Also, these risks can be higher in women over 60’s.

 The Weighing in the Benefits & Risks:

-Medical professionals have modified their views about the role of hormones as more research conducted and what are the benefits.
-Experts agreed that there is much to learn, they don’t necessarily address all of the issues an individual woman faces.
-Only she, with the counsel of her health care providers, can do that.
+Medical professionals have modified their views about the role of hormones as more research has been conducted and what the benefits are.
+Experts agree that there is much to learn, but they don’t necessarily address all of the issues an individual woman faces.
+Only she can do that with the counsel of her healthcare providers.

-Only after examining and understanding her situation and after a thorough consultation with her clinician can a woman make the best treatment choice.
-As new therapies and guidelines are available, and as a woman’s body changes over time, reevaluation and adjustments should make.
+Only after examining and understanding her situation and thoroughly consulting her clinician can a woman choose the best treatment.
+As new therapies and guidelines are available, and a woman’s body changes over time, she Should reevaluate and adjust.